bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 69°
+- 66°
-- Rain
+- Heavy Rain
-- 87% humidity
+- 94% humidity
-- 18 mph wind
+- 16 mph wind
-- 87% cloud cover
+- 94% cloud cover
 - 26 AQI 🟩
-- 0.23 inches of rain in the past 24 hours
+- 0.18 inches of rain in the past 24 hours
-- 1.17 inches of rain expected in the next 48 hours
+- 0.9 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>